freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-back-end-development-and-apis/managing-packages-with-npm/use-the-tilde-character-to-always-use-the-latest-patch-version-of-a-dependency.md

 # --instructions--

-In the package.json file, your current rule for how npm may upgrade @freecodecamp/example is to use a specific version (1.2.13).
+In the package.json file, your current rule for how npm may upgrade `@freecodecamp/example` is to use a specific version (1.2.13).
 But now, you want to allow the latest 1.2.x version.

-Use the tilde (`~`) character to prefix the version of @freecodecamp/example in your dependencies, and allow npm to update it to any new PATCH release.
+Use the tilde (`~`) character to prefix the version of `@freecodecamp/example` in your dependencies, and allow npm to update it to any new _patch_ release.

 **Note:** The version numbers themselves should not be changed.

 # --hints--

-"dependencies" should include "@freecodecamp/example"
+`"dependencies"` should include `"@freecodecamp/example"`.

 ```js
 (getUserInput) =>